-Riot Games’ HQ is based in sunny Santa Monica, California, but we’ve got 12 offices across the globe.
-Our international teams ensure that player experiences aren’t lost in translation - no matter your latitude and longitude, you’re still a Rioter.
+Riot Games’ HQ is based in sunny Los Angeles, California, and we’ve got 23 offices across the globe.
+Our international teams ensure that player experiences aren’t lost in translation - no matter your latitude and longitude, you’re a Rioter.

 We work in a collaborative, fast-paced and learning-rich environment with a veteran development team anchored by accomplished leaders in engineering, design, art, publishing and more.
 We don't believe in micro-management - Rioters have lots of room to manage themselves, and teams of Rioters operate with tons of freedom to unleash their creativity.

 Let’s be real about the pace of life at Riot.
 Rioters work hard.
 That’s because constantly delighting and earning player trust is hard work.
 And it’s also because Riot’s an unabashed meritocracy -- where professional competence, quality of craft, and ultimate delivery of extraordinary results matter a great deal.
 Rewards and recognition are allocated based on performance, not seniority, likability, or anything else.

 So we work hard.
 But not stupid hard.
 Healthy professional careers are built sustainably.
 Crushing it for a month or a quarter and then burning out isn’t healthy.
 We expect everyone at Riot to establish a high-performance pace that they can comfortably sustain for years.
 And we expect Rioters to take advantage of our open PTO policy (see “Our Benefits” section) to relax, recharge, and reinvigorate .